shirriff/alto-ethernet-interface/README.md

 # Alto Ethernet Interface

-Note: this system is still under development as of October 2017.

 This project is an interface / gateway from the Xerox Alto's 3 Mb/s Ethernet to the outside world.
 The software runs on a [BeagleBone Black](http://beagleboard.org/bone) single-board Linux computer and uses a simple interface board (shield) to interface with the Alto's Ethernet.